-- 2. Select a key (2 through 9) that you wish to use for this speed-dial number assignment.
+- From the Idle Screen, press Menu soft key, then select Address Book → Speed Dial List. - Select the key to which you wish to assign the speed-dial number (from the 2 to 9 keys).
 The Address Book list appears. - 3.
 Select the contact you wish to assign to this speed-dial number.

 Assigning an FDN List entry to a Speed Dial number is similar to assigning a contact using the Speed Dial List.
-At the Speed Dial List, however, highlight the desired speed-dial key, press the Options soft key, and select Add \rightarrow FDN Contacts.
-Next, highlight the FDN list entry you wish to assign to the highlighted speed-dial key and press the Select soft key or the () key.
+At the Speed Dial List, however, highlight the desired speed-dial key, press the Options soft key, and select Add $\rightarrow$ FDN Contacts.
+Next, highlight the FDN list entry you wish to assign to the highlighted speed-dial key and press the Select soft key or the ( $\infty$ ) key.